-Gigantism is abnormally large growth due to an excess of growth hormone during childhood, before the bone growth plates have closed.
+Gigantism is abnormal growth due to an excess of growth hormone during childhood.

 The most common cause of too much growth hormone release is a noncancerous (benign) tumor of the pituitary gland.
 Other causes include:

 - Carney complex